 "Muhammad did that?"
 Phil and Stan both looked surprised.

 Again, both of them looked shocked.
 Astonished.
 Surprised.
-And yet, it looked as if years of accumulated confusion vanished in an instant.
+And yet, on their faces it looked as if years of accumulated confusion vanished in an instant.
 Stan said, "So that's where the terrorists got the idea."
 Stan has a great sense of humor and he was making a joke, and we all laughed, but that's the light bulb I could see go on in these guys' heads.

-"So in the first three-fourths of the Qur'an, the revelations are relatively tolerant of Christians and Jews.
+"So in the first three-fourths of the Koran, the revelations are relatively tolerant of Christians and Jews.
 He was trying to curry their favor.
 But once Muhammad had an army, and once he realized they would never acknowledge him as a prophet, his revelations became less and less tolerant, and then they became violent.

 "The bad news is the tolerant passages are earlier and the intolerant, violent passages are later.